SystemFw/blog/content/staging/paxos-failures.md

 overwrite proposals --> lin broken if it gets read the critical machine crashes.
-Maybe skip this as it gets into completing writes as well, just talk about writes being too eager.
-2pl --> unlock failures
-lock stealing --> completing writes completing writes --> multiple failed writes
+Maybe skip this as it gets into completing writes as well, just talk about writes being too eager. overwrite proposals: two writers both override, with a read in between 2pl --> unlock failures lock stealing --> completing writes completing writes --> multiple failed writes